100kW Commercial Solar System Cost

 Other factors that affect the output of solar panels include their tilt angle, orientation, and time of year.

-Solar panels in the southern hemisphere produce more power when facing North.
+Solar panels in the southern hemisphere produce more power when facing the North.
 Panels tilted at least 30o also tend to produce more power than panels on flat roofs.

 Monthly output of a 100kW solar system